-Hydrophobic (water-resistant) polymers are materials that are not soluble in water or other polar solvents and include acrylics, epoxies, polyethylene, polystyrene, polyvinylchloride, polytetrafluorethylene, polydimethylsiloxane, polyesters, and polyurethanes.
-Our hydrophobic polymers are used as coatings, adhesives, fibers, films and engineering plastics.
-Moreover, they are extensively employed as biomedical polymers for vascular grafts, implants, and ophthalmic applications.
+Hydrophobic, or water-resistant polymers, are materials that are insoluble in water or other polar solvents and include acrylics, epoxies, polyethylene, polystyrene, polyvinylchloride, polytetrafluorethylene, polydimethylsiloxane, polyesters, and polyurethanes.
+Our hydrophobic polymers are used as coatings, adhesives, fibers, films, and engineering plastics.
+Moreover, they are extensively employed as biomedical polymers for vascular grafts, implants, drug delivery, and ophthalmic applications.

 Acrylics include various acrylic, acrylonitrile, acrylamide, and maleic anhydride polymers.
 These homo- and co-polymers have rigid, flexible, hydrophilic, or hydrophobic properties.
-Since most polymers are thermoplastic and can be readily converted into the desired shape by a thermal process, they are commonly used in coatings, adhesives, and fibers.
+Most of these polymers are thermoplastics and can be readily converted into a desired shape by a thermal process.
+Hence, they are commonly used in polymer coatings, adhesives, and fibers.

 Fluorocarbon polymers are unique materials in that the polymer is not "wet" by hydrophilic or hydrophobic materials.
 They have very low coefficients of friction and have outstanding chemical and thermal resistance properties.
 Copolymers can be melt-processed more readily than poly(tetra-fluoroethylene).

 Polystyrene and its copolymers have found important applications as films, foams, and structural components.
 Copolymers with diene monomers are cross-linked to improve physical properties and generate thermoplastic elastomers.
 Polystyrene film is highly transparent to visible radiation and has a high refractive index.

 Poly(vinyl chloride) (PVC) is often highly plasticized to improve rheology for melt processing.
 It is highly susceptible to UV and high-temperature degradation and stabilizers are commonly added.